 Keep Your Hearing Safe with Healthy Ears®

 Puro Sound Labs headphones are safe for our hearing and sound terrific.
-They deliver studio-grade sound and protect our hearing without compromising their listening experience.
+Accordingly, they deliver studio-grade sound and protect our hearing without compromising their listening experience.

 We are now selling Puro Sound Labs headphones in our office.
 Ask about the headphones at your next appointment for a free demonstration, so you can hear the difference for yourself.

-Listen.
-Track.
-Communicate.
+Listen, track, and also communicate.
 Get the world’s first truly wireless Hearable, a smart device that fits in your ears.
-Experience amazing sound and the PerfectFit combined with In-ear biometric sensors, live activity feedback, and gesture controls.
+Indeed, experience amazing sound and the PerfectFit combined with In-ear biometric sensors, live activity feedback, and gesture controls.

 Starting in March our office will have demonstrations on The Dash smart earphones.
 You’ll be able to fit them for you as well as offer a custom fit.

 The Pocket Talker is a personal amplifier that amplifies sounds close to the listener while reducing background noise.
 This is ideal for one on one conversations; for those who are not candidates for hearing aids.
 This device can make a world of difference in the end of life communications in hospital and hospice settings.
 If you or someone you know could benefit from this amplifier, call 919-782-9003 today.